innovation

 quality is sustainability

-good design changes how we feel, think, and act. eetteri studio’s products are functional, slightly forward looking, and fit a modern, multicultural society. their high quality carries for years, decades, perhaps even generations. the best quality is the best service to our customers, and thereby the environment, cultivating a long term commitment between the user and the garment
+good design changes how we feel, think, and act. eetteri studio’s products are functional, forward looking, and fit for a universal, cross-cultural society. their quality carries for years, decades, even generations. the best quality is our service to our user, and thereby the ecosystem, cultivating a long term commitment between the user and the product

 cruelty free